What is Product-Led Growth (PLG)? Plus, How to Achieve it with Salesforce.

 At Neocol, we can help you with an incremental approach or a full-scale PLG project.
 Some customers want to put products behind a firewall and use Salesforce to create pop-up offers to different customers based on their usage, with those interactions being logged into Salesforce.

 Others want to enable their customers to upgrade from a free version to a paid version and want to create a new opportunity and quote inside of Salesforce CPQ so that they can track contracts and renewals more effectively.
+In other words, it doesn’t have to be all or nothing.
+It can be all, but it’s up to your organization to decide where PLG will have the most impact.

 To assess that, it’s vital to analyze your customer lifecycle from acquisition to retention and renewals to determine which PLG enhancements would impact your revenue, employee productivity, and customer satisfaction.